 Continue Reading Below

-Now, tickets to their brand new flagship store in New York City just went on sale.
+Now, tickets to its brand new flagship store in New York City have gone on sale.

-“Today, we are launching our flagship museum in New York City,” Museum of Ice Cream CEO Maryellis Bunn said on FOX Business’ “Mornings with Maria.”
-“It's going to be the most magical place in NYC.”
+“It's going to be the most magical place in NYC,” Museum of Ice Cream CEO Maryellis Bunn said on FOX Business’ “Mornings with Maria.”

 The business is reportedly valued at $200 million, and Bunn herself has been dubbed the “Millennial Walt Disney.”

 “Most of these ideas came up from my wildest childhood dreams."

 “I used to dream about going into an ocean filled with sprinkles, and I was like, ‘Why doesn’t this exist as an adult?’"
 Bunn said.
 "And so, we made it for the world to experience.”

 Museum of Ice Cream has opened pop-ups worldwide and has welcomed special visitors such as singer Beyoncé Knowles-Carter and daughter Blue Ivy as well as the Kardashian clan.